sfdeloach/docker/README.md

      - `AWS_SECRET_ACCESS_KEY`
      - `AWS_S3_BUCKET`

-## Section 8: Building a Multi-Container Application
+## Section 8 & 9: Building a Multi-Container Application & "Dockerizing" Multiple Services

 ### course example - "Fibonacci Overkill"

-An "over the top" web application with more services than it requires for calculating Fibonacci numbers.
+An "over the top" web application with more services than necessary to calculate Fibonacci numbers.
 The purpose is to demonstrate how to build a more complex multi-container application.
 Project repo located at `sfdeloach/fibi-overkill`.

 #### development flow